What Is the Respiratory System? How Does It Work?

 Respiratory Function and Inogen

 If you are living with a chronic lung condition like COPD, and your respiratory system isn’t working the way it should, Inogen can help.
-The Inogen One portable oxygen concentrator system is ideal for portable and stationary oxygen therapy.
+The Inogen One portable oxygen concentrator system is designed for portable and stationary oxygen therapy.
 For most people with COPD and other chronic lung disorders, the breathlessness and other physical symptoms cause a significant impact on daily activities.
 In the past, oxygen therapy meant being tethered to an oxygen tank or stationary concentrator, requiring that you stay in one place or carry heavy tanks that need to be refilled regularly.
-Inogen One has eliminated all that.
+Inogen One has is designed to help you maintain your on the go lifestyle while on oxygen therapy.

-With Inogen One, you get your oxygen anytime, anywhere, with a portable system that requires no refills or heavy tanks.
-This small system travels easily in a pack or on wheels, and it pulls oxygen continuously from the atmosphere.
+With Inogen One, you get your oxygen all day, every day with a portable system that requires no refills or heavy tanks, as long as you are connected to a battery or AC power source.
+This small system pulls oxygen continuously from the atmosphere even while traveling in its specially designed pack or on wheels.
 The Inogen One portable oxygen concentrators are powered by rechargeable battery or any AC or DC power source, so you can use it at home or on the go.

 Frequently Asked Questions